-Severn Trent Community Fund has opened for applications (not just coronavirus-related).
+Severn Trent Community Fund is open for applications (not just coronavirus-related).
 It is a rolling programme so you can apply throughout the year.
-Watch the recording of a ‘Meet the Funder’ event with Severn Trent’s Community Fund Officer Sue Heyes, hosted by Get Grants.
+We are holding a workshop with funding officer Sue Heyes on Thursday 20 May: find out how you can attend.

 Trusthouse Charitable Foundation